willroberts/rogue-spear-2020/README.md

 1. Right-click `RogueSpearWindows10.reg` and click `Merge` to apply your config.
 1. Run `<YourGameDir>\RogueSpear.exe` to start the game, optionally using [Borderless Gaming](https://github.com/Codeusa/Borderless-Gaming/releases) to get a borderless window.
 The game disc will need to be "mounted" to play the game.

+At this point, you can run the game.
+The menu system will only run in 640x480 mode.
+Once you enter a game, the resolution will increase.

+To test things out, enter a Terrorist Hunt scenario in the Training mode.

 Note: If you are on a laptop which has a trackpad, your mouse may not work.
 Haven't found a solution for this yet.

 ### Urban Operations